sbaudoin/sonar-ansible/README.md

     ```

     You just have to do that once.
 Ideally, add this file along with your playbooks in your preferred SCM.
-2. Run the Sonar scanner from the playbook directory :
+2. Run the Sonar scanner from the playbook directory:

         sonar-scanner